 The CCM Chamber Singers is a 30-voice mixed chorus of music majors conducted exclusively by graduate MM and DMA choral majors, under the mentorship of the choral faculty.
 MM and DMA choral majors gain professional conducting training through rehearsals and performances of the Chamber Singers, performing a varied repertoire of a cappella, accompanied and chamber works from all style periods.
 Chamber Singers rehearsals are followed by masterclasses for MM and DMA choral majors with choral and guest artist faculty.

-The UC Men's and Women's Choruses of 120 voices are comprised of undergraduate students from the University of Cincinnati’s fourteen component colleges of over 40,000 students.
+The UC Men's and Women's Choruses of 100 voices are comprised of undergraduate students from the University of Cincinnati’s fourteen component colleges of over 40,000 students.
 DMA choral majors with significant experience are awarded the Directorships of these ensembles.
 The Cabaret Singers is a 16-voice ensemble of members from the UC Men’s and Women’s Choruses, performing a variety of styles of music.
-In 2016-17 Kevin Coker, first year DMA choral major, is Director of the UC Men’s Chorus; Alexander Sutton, third year DMA choral major, is Director of the UC Women’s Chorus, and Justin Jeon, second year MM, is Director of the Cabaret Singers.
+In 2018-19, Matthew Coffey, first year DMA Choral major, is Director of the UC Men’s Chorus, Molly Getsinger, second year DMA choral major, is Director of the UC Women’s Chorus, and Justin Jeon, second year MM, is Director of the Cabaret Singers.

 The UC Choruses and Cabaret Singers perform a diverse repertoire of a cappella, accompanied, folk, spirituals and world music.
 They present a major concert each semester on campus, perform off-campus, appear on CCM’s Feast of Carols, make an annual spring weekend tour, and annually present a major choral/orchestral work.
-Last season the UC Choruses toured to Washington D.C., and the UC Men’s Chorus was featured at the Intercollegiate Men’s Choruses Festival.
+In March 2018 the UC Choruses performed in Washington D.C., and the UC Men’s Chorus was featured at the Intercollegiate Men’s Choruses Festival.